LizaTalkachova/Apify-Home-Assignment/README.md

 ### Output

 Output is available as a raw JSON or aggregated data shown in a table.
-Here you see one of three reviews for the Andaz Hotel in the JSON format. [^thirdnote]
+Here you see one of three reviews for the Andaz Hotel in the JSON format. [^notesixth]

 ```
 [